soilwise-he/SoilWise-documentation/tech/docs/technical_components/d2k.md

 ## Sophisticated Large Language Model

 This model will be trained on the knowledge graph.
 It aims to provide an easy to use and personified interaction mechanism with the knowledge harnessed at the SWR.
-It is the main pillar supporting the Chatbot component of the user interface.
+It is the main comp supporting the Chatbot component of the user interface.

 ## High-value data & knowledge identification